I’m All Lost In, #107: Katie Wilson for mayor; Out of the Closet for men’s shirts; “mood” for “vibe.”

 After Wilson surprised status quo liberal Seattle with her big primary win [I’m All Lost In, #95, 8/9/25], I upgraded her status from policy nerd to downright policy dork.
 It’s Harrell’s worst nightmare.
 That and the fact that she’s a she.

-Tuesday night cannot come sooner.
+Tuesday night cannot come soon enough.
 Fingers crossed.
 Go Katie!

 3) Mood > Vibe

-Commiserating with a friend about our ennui this week, I texted: Just want my life to be a cyberpunk novel where I’m an avant-garde tape loop piano trio composer caught in a third-culture economy gamble navigating pirated apps and laser guns.
+Commiserating with a friend about our ennui this week, I texted: Just want my life to be a cyberpunk novel where I’m an avant-garde tape-loop composer caught in a third-culture economy gamble while navigating pirated apps and laser guns.

 She responded: As the kids would say, “mooooooooood.”

-I’ve been avoiding the omnipresent word “vibe” this year, going with more literal descriptions and specifics to capture a place’s amiable atmosphere or someone’s rancorous personality.
+I’ve been avoiding the omnipresent word “vibe” this year, going with more literal descriptions and specifics to capture some place’s amiable atmosphere or someone’s rancorous personality.

 But I do like this alternative as evocative shorthand.
 As in: this Frankie Beverly & Maze playlist is a moooooood.